JalenDoy/CybersecurityDetectionAndMonitoringLab/README.md

     - Primary DNS Server: 8.8.8.8
     - Secondary DNS Server: 4.4.4.4
 4. Click "Next".
 On the **Time Information** page, select your time zone.
 Click "Next".
-5. On the **Configure WAN Interface** page, unclick the following at the bottom:
+5. On the **Configure WAN Interface** page, **uncheck** the following at the bottom:
     - Block private networks from entering via WAN
     - Block non-internet routed networks from entering via WAN
+6. Click "Next".
+On the **Configure Lan Interface** page click "Next"
+7. On the **Set Admin WebGUI Password**, Enter a new password.
+Once done click "Next".
+If asked to save password click "Dont Save".
+Next is to click on "Reload" so the new changes can be put into effect.
+Once reloaded, click "Finish".
+8. At the top of the pfSense web application, click on the "Interfaces" drop down menu and click on "Lan".
+From here we will enter the following information for the Kali Linux machine:
+   - Description: Kali
+   - IPv6 Configuration Type: Static IPv6
+   - IPv6 Address: ::1
+9. Click "Save Changes".
+Next click on "Services" drop down menu in the top right and click on "DHCPv6 Server & RA".
+Click on "Router Advertisements" and change the following:
+     - Router Mode: Disabled

 <!--